 Rubber Plant Care: A Simple, Honest Guide

-Learn how to rubber plant care (Ficus elastica) with this simple, beginner-friendly guide.
+Learn how to rubber plant care (Ficus elastica) with this simple, beginner friendly guide.
 From light and watering to pruning and propagation—everything you need to grow a healthy, happy plant indoors.
 Let’s be real—keeping houseplants alive isn’t always easy.
 We’ve all been there: excitedly bringing home a new green buddy, giving it a nice spot in the house, watering it a bit too much out of love… and then one day, the leaves start to droop or turn yellow, and you wonder where it all went wrong.

 If you’ve got a rubber plant or are thinking of getting one, you’re in for a treat.
 These plants are stunning, hardy, and can grow into actual indoor trees if you treat them right.
 But they do have their quirks, and knowing how to care for them can make the difference between a plant that thrives and one that just limps along.